nanocosmos/docs/docs/cloud/network-diagnostics.md

 ### The traceroute Command

 The `traceroute` command expands on the functionality of the [ping](#the-ping-command) command.
+It is also part of every operating system, Linux, MacOS, and Windows (where it is called tracert).

 It provides a report on the path that the packets take to get from the local machine to the remote machine.
 Each step (intermediate server) in the path is called a *hop*.
-Route information is useful when troubleshooting a networking issue: if there is packet loss in one of the first few hops the problem is often related to the user's local area network (LAN) or Internet service provider (ISP).
+This information is useful when troubleshooting a networking issue: if there is packet loss in one of the first few hops the problem is often related to the user's local area network (LAN) or Internet service provider (ISP).
 By contrast, if there is packet loss near the end of the route, the problem may be caused by an issue with the server's connection.

 Here is an example of output from a `traceroute` command: